mourendxu/TD-OpenCV3TOP/README.md

 - Once face(s) has been detected, the detection results are passed out via **Info Dat AND Pixel Packing**.
 Results are packed into the output frame (RGBA32Float) in the following manner:

-- The 1st Pixel's R contains how many faces have been detected.
+- In the output frame, the 1st Pixel's R contains how many faces have been detected.

-- I use the RGBA channels of the subsequent pixels to store (x, y, width, height) of the detected face(s), in the order that they have been detected.
+- I then use the RGBA channels of the subsequent pixels to store (x, y, width, height) of the detected face(s), in the order that they have been detected.

 - There is a Sanity Check toggle that let's you see exactly what the detector sees. *This feature is only available on Windows.*